Developing a Successful AI Strategy and Roadmap

 Industry best practice shows that sustainable AI adoption requires more than isolated use cases.
 It requires a clear AI Strategy and Roadmap that aligns ambition to organisational reality and provides a deliberate path from opportunity to value.

-Within a typical AI transformation, organisations progress through stages of discovery, design, and delivery — moving from understanding and prioritisation, through strategy and governance, to implementation and scale.
+Within the Orr Consulting AI Transformation Process, organisations progress through stages of Discover, Design and Deliver — moving from understanding and prioritisation, through strategy and governance, to implementation and scale.
 AI Strategy and Roadmap development is the first step in the Design stage, translating Discover-stage insight into an organisation-wide direction for AI adoption.

 2. Why This Matters